THE EUROPEAN RESPONSE MIGHT BE THE SYNNET

 GST has been in use for two decades and today is widely used in rewritable optical media, including CD-RW and DVD-RW discs.

-IBM and others are already developing solid-state chip technology using phase-change memory, which IBM says can sustain up to 5 million write cycles.
+already developing solid-state chip technology using phase-change memory, which IBM says can sustain up to 5 million write cycles.
 High-end NAND flash memory systems used today can sustain only about 100,000 write cycles.

 By using diamond-tipped tools to apply pressure to the GST, the researchers found they could change the properties of the alloy from an amorphous to a crystalline state and thus reduce the electrical resistivity by about four orders of magnitude.
 By slowing down the change from an amorphous state to a crystalline state, the scientists were also able to produce many varying states allowing more data to be stored on the alloy.